virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 where:

 - `writeFile` - action to write data to a file
-- `nodeType` - parameter specifying a node by type
+- `nodeType` - parameter that specifies a node by type
-- `path` - parameter specifying a path to a file
+- `path` - parameter that specifies a path to a file
-- `body` - data that is being written to a file
+- `body` - data that is written to a file

 Creating an environment with topology specifics, set by the *engine* and *nodeType* values.
 ``` json